-In Idaho, only bats are known to be natural reservoirs for rabies.
-However, bats are not the only animal to worry about, when it comes to rabies.
-All mammals may become infected and ALL mammals should be considered potentially rabid when they bite, scratch or otherwise expose people or pets to their saliva.
-Other exposures that could also be considered high risk for infection may include contacting nervous tissue (brain or spinal cord) from a potentially rabid animal or waking in a room with a bat, without having a clear idea of the bat’s behavior during the night.
+Bats are the natural reservoir for rabies in Idaho.
+However, bats are not the only animal to worry about; all mammals have the potential to become infected with and transmit the virus under the right circumstances.
+Bites are considered the primary way rabies is transmitted.
+Other exposures that could also be considered high risk for infection include contacting nervous tissue (brain or spinal cord) from a potentially rabid animal or waking in a room with a bat, without having a clear idea of the bat’s behavior during the night.

 The Idaho Department of Health and Welfare, Division of Public Health, Bureau of Laboratories (IBL) is the only facility that tests animals for rabies.
 Information on rabid animals detected in Idaho in 2020, including the county where the animal was collected, the animal type, and the date of the laboratory report, are presented on the map and table as it becomes available.

 Rabid bats have been reported from almost all parts of Idaho and have been detected from March to November.
 Between 1999 and 2019 an average of 15 bats (range of 5 – 38) per year, or 10.6% of bat submissions (range: 4.8% to 19.8%), tested positive for rabies by IBL (see RABIES IN IDAHO).

 A handful of other animal types in Idaho have also been documented with the “bat strain” of rabies virus (see RABIES IN IDAHO).
 Because other mammals have tested positive for rabies, the risk of rabies exposure from bites, scratches, or other exposures to saliva and nervous tissue from mammals other than bats must not be ignored.